anodyne/docs/themeing.md

 A theme (also known as a skin) is the HTML, CSS, and Javascript behind every Nova page.
 It provides the site with a basic structure, style, and even a certain level of functionality.
 Themes can be found in the `/application/views` directory.

+## [WIP] Uploading a theme

+- Where to get themes
+- Uploading a theme

 ## Anatomy of a theme

 Theme authors are free to structure their themes in whatever manner they see fit.
 In general though we recommend a structure like this:

-- `_global` - this should contain files used across different sections of the theme including CSS, Javascript, and images
+- `_global` - files used across different sections of the theme including CSS, Javascript, and images
-- `admin` – contains any files specific to the admin section of Nova
+- `admin` – files specific to the admin section of Nova
-- `login` – contains any files specific to the login section of Nova
+- `login` – files specific to the login section of Nova
-- `main` – contains any files specific to the main section of Nova
+- `main` – files specific to the main section of Nova
-- `wiki` – contains any files specific to Nova's wiki
+- `wiki` – files specific to Nova's wiki
 - `preview-admin.jpg` – a preview image of the admin section (this is only used when selecting a theme from the theme catalogue)
 - `preview-login.jpg` – a preview image of the login section (this is only used when selecting a theme from the theme catalogue)
 - `preview-main.jpg` – a preview image of the main section (this is only used when selecting a theme from the theme catalogue)